Sasja/machikoro/docs/botapi.md

 # Bot API
 This specifies the API your bot needs to provide to be able to compete.
-Fully functioning bot templates in various languages help you get started.
+Fully functioning bot templates in various languages will help you to get started.

 ## HTTP server
 The bot must run a HTTP server on startup.
 As a server the bot cannot speak unless being asked to do so by the Gamemaster.